themesberg/flowbite/content/components/tables.md

 ## Table search

-Use this example to show a search bar that can be used to filter data inside the table component.
+Use this example to show a search bar that can be used to query through data inside the table component.

-{{< example github="components/tables.md" class="overflow-hidden" show_dark=true >}}
+{{< example id="table-search-example" github="components/tables.md" class="overflow-hidden" show_dark=true >}}
 <div class="overflow-x-auto relative shadow-md sm:rounded-lg">
     <div class="py-4 bg-white dark:bg-gray-800">
         <label for="table-search" class="sr-only">Search</label>